Skip to main content

 COMMON QUESTIONS

 Austin water meets EPA legal standards, but meeting legal standards is not the same as being free of health concerns.
 EPA limits are set based on treatment feasibility, not always on what independent scientists consider safe.
-The main concerns for Austin residents are disinfection byproducts and algal blooms in lake austin.
-Enter your ZIP above to see the full violation history for your specific water system.
+Austin has pfas detected above epa limits which is a significant concern — certified filtration is strongly recommended.

 Does Austin water have PFAS?